 These days, all will offer extra features, accessories, or add-ons such as drink and snack trays, rain covers, car seat adapters, etc. If you want your off road stroller to double as an everyday stroller, consider whether it will accommodate these add-ons when purchasing.

-In my opinion, it’s the best of any stroller with suspension – it’s state-of-the-art and makes for a smooth ride for baby.
-At 16” each, the three tires are huge, and can easily tackle bumps and crevices without getting stuck.
-The handbrake is super helpful on the steep trails we encounter, so the stroller doesn’t run away from us when we’re heading downhill.
+In my opinion, BOB’s have the best suspension of any other brand – it’s state-of-the-art and makes for a smooth ride for baby.
+The three air-filled tires are huge, and can easily tackle bumps, crevices, roots, gravel – you name it! – without getting stuck.
+The handbrake is super helpful on the steep trails we encounter, so the stroller doesn’t run away from us when we’re heading downhill (note that only the “Pro” models have handbrakes).
 It has a large UPF 50+ extendable canopy.

 Thule Urban Glide 2.0 – Best Beach Stroller